Toggle menu

 Why we want your views

-Before making any decisions on these proposals, it's important that we hear the thoughts of our residents, communities, and other interested parties to understand how they might be affected by them, and how the impact of these proposals could be reduced should they go ahead.
+Before making any decisions on these proposals, it's important that we hear the views of our residents, communities, and other interested parties to understand how they might be affected by them, and how any potential negative effects of these proposals could be reduced, should they go ahead.

 How to take part

-If you would like to read more about our proposals, please click on the links above.
+To read more about a proposal, find out how to take part and who to contact if you have any questions, please click on a link below.
 There might be some proposals that you're more interested in than others, but if you have the time, please consider each proposal.

 What happens next

-All meetings will be open to the public and residents can attend either in person at the Market Street Offices or virtually.
+All meetings will be open to the public, and residents can attend either in person at the Market Street Offices or online.
+If you'd like to ask a West Berkshire Councillor a question at a public meeting, find out what can and can't be asked, and how to submit your question here.

 Share this page